MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 :::image type="content" source="media/eks-web-rearchitect/yelb-architecture.png" alt-text="Architecture diagram of the Yel web application.":::

 The `yelb-ui` is responsible for serving the JavaScript code to the browser.
 This code is compiled from an [Angular][angular] application.
 The `yelb-ui` component may also include an `nginx` proxy, depending on the deployment model.
 The `yelb-appserver` is a [Sinatra](https://sinatrarb.com/) application that interacts with a cache server (`redis-server`) and a Postgres backend database (`yelb-db`).
 [Redis Cache][redis-cache] is used to store the number of page views, while [PostgreSQL][postgresql] is used to persist the votes.
 Both services are deployed on [Kubernetes][kubernetes], without utilizing any managed service for storing data on AWS or Azure.
 Since the original Yelb application is self-contained and does not rely on external services, migrating it from AWS to Azure can be done without any code changes.
-On AWS, [DynamoDB][aws-dynamodb] can be used as a replacement for the Redis Cache and PostgreSQL instances deployed on [Amazon Elastic Kubernetes Service (EKS)][aws-eks].
+On AWS, [Amazon ElastiCache][aws-cache] and [DynamoDB][aws-dynamodb] can be used as replacements for the Redis Cache and PostgreSQL instances deployed on [Amazon Elastic Kubernetes Service (EKS)][aws-eks].
 On Azure, [Azure Cache for Redis][azure-redis] and [Azure Database for PostgreSQL][azure-postgresql] can be used as replacements for the Redis Cache and PostgreSQL services deployed on [Azure Kubernetes Service (AKS)][aks].

 Yelb allows users to vote on a set of alternatives (restaurants) and dynamically updates pie charts based on the number of votes received.